Azure/azure-iot-sdk-c/doc/devbox_setup.md

   ```
   NOTE: If you are planning to use HTTP with wolfSSL, you must configure curl before installation.
   1. Download the latest [curl](https://github.com/curl/curl/releases).
-  2. See curl [documentation](https://curl.se/docs/install.html) to select the wolfSSL option for configuration.
+  2. See curl [documentation](https://curl.se/docs/install.html) to use the wolfSSL option for configuration.
 Install.

 - Verify that CMake is at least version **2.8.12**: